FakeItEasy/FakeItEasy/docs/custom-argument-equality.md

 }
 ```

-When FakeItEasy needs to compare a non-null argument value with a non-null expected value,
+When BlairItEasy needs to compare a non-null argument value with a non-null expected value,
 it looks at all known `IArgumentEqualityComparer` implementations for which
 `CanCompare` returns true for the type of the expected value.
 If multiple implementations
 match, the one with the highest `Priority` is used.